ADSP-Project/Federation-Hub/ui/README.md

 This project is the dashboard for managing Federation Hub shops.

-## Project Setup

-This project was bootstrapped with [Vite](https://vitejs.dev/guide/).
-It's recommended to have Node.js version 14 or later for the best compatibility.

 ### Install Dependencies

 Before you run the project, you'll need to install its dependencies.
 Run the following command: